teigrgwyn/web-sprint-challenge-advanced-web-applications/README.md

 ## Submission format

-* [ ] Submit via Codegrade by committing and pushing any new changes.
+* [x] Submit via Codegrade by committing and pushing any new changes.
-* [ ] Submit a pull-request to merge <firstName-lastName> branch into main. **Please don't merge your own pull request and make sure you are on your own repo**
+* [x] Submit a pull-request to merge <firstName-lastName> branch into main. **Please don't merge your own pull request and make sure you are on your own repo**
-* [ ] Check codegrade for automated feedback.
+* [x] Check codegrade for automated feedback.
-* [ ] Check codegrade on Monday following the Sprint Challenge for reviewer feedback.
+* [x] Check codegrade on Monday following the Sprint Challenge for reviewer feedback.
-* [ ] Any changes pushed to your <firstName-lastName> branch will resubmitted to codegrade if pushed before the sprint challenge deadline.
+* [x] Any changes pushed to your <firstName-lastName> branch will resubmitted to codegrade if pushed before the sprint challenge deadline.
 Changes after the deadline will not be reviewed.

 ## Interview Questions

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.
 Add your answers to the questions within `interview_answers.md` file.
 These will not be counted as a part of your sprint score but will be helpful for preparing you for your endorsement interview, and enhancing overall understanding.

+-> On interview_answers.md Page
 1. Explain what a token is used for.
 2. What steps can you take in your web apps to keep your data secure?
 3. Describe how web servers work.